Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ## Wire up hardware
 **Setup Waveshare ePaper Display**
 *→ If you are using the Waveshare 2.7-inch GPIO hat, all you need to do is seat the hat on your Pi.*
-*→ If you're using a different Waveshare display, refer to the wiring diagram and table below.*
+*→ If you're using a different/wired Waveshare display, refer to the wiring diagram and table below.*
 <br>